juxt/yada/manuscript/100_security.md

 ```

-With the exception of `:allow-credentials` (which must be a boolean) any of the values can be declared as single-arity functions, which are called with the request-context as an argument to determine the value for the corresponding response header.
+With the exception of `:allow-credentials` (which must be a boolean), any of the values can be declared as single-arity functions, which are called with the request-context as an argument to determine the value for the corresponding response header.

 ## HTTP Strict Transport Security (HSTS)